Skip to main content

 Frequently Asked Questions

-Upload Labs is a simulation game with science fiction theme.
+Upload Labs is a economy management game with economy and science fiction themes.

 Upload Labs is available on PC, Windows and Linux.